 What these investigators found was that the risk of JEV introduction through infected adult mosquitos in cargo ships as well as eggs and larvae in tires was moderate with the highest risk regions being in the south, the west and the northeast.

-The overall risk however that they found was the highest for the south region and that this region should prioritised for JEV preparedness as it had the highest risk of JEV introduction and impact.
+The overall risk however that they found was the highest for the south region and that this region should be prioritised for JEV preparedness as it had the highest risk of JEV introduction and impact.

 Some of the risk factors that were considered include the availability of competent insect vectors.